When I was 16 I left school and started work. But no way was I ready to live independently.

 But for many children this isn’t the case and the Local Authority has to step in.

-At the end of March 2014 there were almost 94,000 children in public care in the U.K. The breakdown is as follows:
+According to BAAF, at the end of March 2014 there were almost 94,000 children in public care in the U.K. The breakdown is as follows:

 – 68,820 children in England